holdings420/Preservingbiologicalmass/README.md

 - Aroma Water can be sold as Calorie Free Sparkling Water.
 - Freeze Dried Fruit can be turned into jam or in storage.

+# Method of Dehydrating utilizing Osmotic Pressure and Low Pressure

+Dehydrating pureed fruits and plant matter utilizing a reverse osmosis membrane.

+- A Pressure of 10-120 PSI
+- Two sections consisting of a sugar solution and one side with fruit.

 # Method of Preserving Fruit through Reverse Osmosis 9/1/23